Retrofitting of Private Sector Buildings

-This incentive seeks to assist enterprises, through cash grants, to part-finance investment to improve energy efficiency, reduce energy demand, lower carbon emissions and limit energy waste through the retrofitting of private sector buildings.
+This incentive seeks to assist enterprises and voluntary organisations, through non-repayable grants, to part-finance investment to improve energy efficiency, reduce energy demand, lower carbon emissions and limit energy waste through the retrofitting of private sector buildings.

 Who is eligible?

-The scheme is open to micro-, small-, medium- and large-sized enterprises engaged in economic activity, irrespective of their legal form, subject to exclusions.
+The scheme is open to micro-, small-, medium- and large-sized enterprises engaged in economic activity, irrespective of their legal form, subject to exclusions, as well as Voluntary Organisations (which are registered and compliant with the Office of the Commissioner for Voluntary Organisations and the Malta Business Register (MBR)).

 Manufacturing, Processing and Marketing of Tobacco and Tobacco Products (NACE: Section C12)